edwardhz/EPAMAzure/README.md

    ![Logo](images/2.jpg)

 4. I created the Static Web App resource from the Azure Portal.
-I used GitHub as the source, and since it was just an HTML website, I chose HTML for Build Presets option.
+I used GitHub as the source (Connect my Github account and chose repo and branch), and since it was just an HTML website, I chose HTML for Build Presets option.
+And for App Location option I chose / since the HTML file was in the root folder.

    ![Logo](images/3.jpg)